Eternyte/Sudoku/README.md

 ###### Mouse
 To select a cell, click a cell on the 9 x 9 grid.
 To select a value for the cell, click a digit on the 3 x 3 to the right.
-To eliminate a value for the cell, right-click a digit on the 3 x 3 to theright.
+To eliminate a value for the cell, right-click a digit on the 3 x 3 to the right.
-To deselect, click the Deselect button.
+To deselect, click outside of the buttons.
 To quit the game, click the Quit button.

 ###### Keyboard
 To move to adjacent cells, use arrow keys.
 To select a value for the cell, enter a digit.
-To eliminate a value for the cell, hold N and enter a digit.
+To eliminate a value for the cell, hold spacebar and enter a digit.
-To un-eliminate a value for the cell, hold M and enter a digit.

 -----------------------
 ### Tools